IBM/snap-and-translate/README.md

-# Build mobile app that can capture image,recognize and translate text using Tesseract OCR & Watson Language Translator
+# Build a hybrid mobile app that can capture an image, recognize and translate text using Tesseract OCR & Watson Language Translator

 In this Code Pattern, we will create a hybrid mobile app using Apache Cordova and Node.js server application running on IBM Cloud Kubernetes service that uses Tesseract OCR to recognize text in images and Watson Language Translator to translate the recognized text.
 This mobile app translates the recognized text from the images captured or uploaded from the photo album.